 Come enjoy the St. Augustine Garden Club’s Flower Show!
-Their theme this year will be “Mad Hatters!”
+Their theme this year in 2018 was, “Global Destinations.”
 Celebrate flowers, friends and fun!
 For more information on this event please click here: St. Augustine Garden Club’s Flower Show.
-Also joining in on the “Mad Hatter’s” theme, the St. Augustine Piecemakers Guild’s Quilt show will be there too!
+Also joining in on the “Global Destinations” theme, the St. Augustine Piecemakers Guild’s Quilt show were there too!
 Share the newest ideas in quilting with quilters from America’s Oldest City!
 More info on the Piecemakers Guild’s Quilt show can be found here: St. Augustine Piecemakers Guild’s Quilt Show Both of these groups are local to St. Augustine.
-We can’t wait to see what they bring!
+We can’t wait for next year!

 Address of St. Johns County Agricultural Center: 3125 Agricultural Center Drive, St. Augustine, FL 32084.

 Looking for a place to stay?
 Fairfield Inn & Suites (305 Outlet Mall Blvd, St. Augustine, FL 32084) and the La Quinta Inn & Suites (250 Outlet Mall Blvd Saint Augustine, FL 32084) are offering a discount to all Expo patrons!
 All you need to do is call and mention the Flower & Garden Expo!
 The Fairfield’s number is (904) 810-9892 and La Quinta’s number is (904) 209-2580.
 Enjoy!

 A: The Expo is handicapped accessible but just note that wheelchairs will be on a grassy field as well as sidewalks.